Biboux07/FORMULISTIC/README.md

 ## Installation:
 > 1. **Download the App**
-   Use this [link](https://codeload.github.com/Biboux07/FORMULISTIC/zip/main).<br/>A windows operating system is required.
+   Use this [link](https://codeload.github.com/Biboux07/FORMULISTIC/zip/main).<br/>A windows operating system as well as an [Python interpreter](https://docs.python.org/3/using/windows.html#windows-store) are required .

 > 2. **Install the necessary python modules**
     Open a terminal, go to the Formulistic folder and